LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/error-codes.md

 indicator: both
 ---

+{% comment %}

+THIS IS USED IN FUNCTION'S LOG MESSAGE AS https://developers.liveperson.com/liveperson-functions-foundations-error-codes.html#error-codes
+IF YOU CHANGE THE NAME, MAKE SURE THAT THERE'S A REDIRECT TO THIS URL.

+{% endcomment %}

 This chapter will highlight all potential error codes and HTTP responses that our RESTful APIs can return.
 This is especially relevant for the [external invocation](liveperson-functions-foundations-external-invocation.html).

 ### Error Codes